What We Leave Behind

 What do we leave behind?
 Some thoughts:

 Emissions.
 Or at least, a lot of them.
-I’m not an environmentalist, and mostly believe after the last human draws her final breath, the earth will register a 20-year belch and feel fine again.
+I’m not an environmentalist, and mostly believe after the last human draws her final breath, the Earth will register a 20-year belch and feel fine again.
 To be clear, I do believe climate change is man-made, as I don’t have my head up my ass, but I also believe the move to renewables will be expensive.
-Just as trickle-down economics is a lie, so is the notion that the Green New Deal would pay for itself.
+Just as trickle-down economics is a lie, so is the notion that the Green New Deal will pay for itself.

 In Florida, like many places, the water has been so clear, the sky so blue that I wonder if this is a time to move away from coal, cars, commutes … even if it’s really expensive.
 The last several weeks have convinced me it’s worth it.
 A spectacular home is worth a ton of money.
 Why wouldn’t we decide that a spectacular backyard (sea, sky, land), for all of us and our children, is also worth a huge investment?